4 Hours / 4 CEs

 • Experience Level

-This continuing education program is designed for licensed and pre-licensed mental health and allied professionals at all stages of experience.
+This program is designed for licensed and pre-licensed mental health professionals at all experience levels.

-• Beginner: Participants new to forensic evaluation or malingering assessment seeking foundational knowledge of current advances, structured evaluation approaches, and awareness of bias in clinical judgment.
+• Beginner: Participants new to forensic evaluation or malingering assessment will gain foundational knowledge of current challenges, structured approaches, and bias awareness.

-• Intermediate: Clinicians with some experience in forensic settings aiming to deepen their understanding of recent research, legal cases, and practical strategies for improving diagnostic accuracy.
+• Intermediate: Participants with some experience in forensic settings will deepen their understanding of recent advances, case law, and research on feigning, enhancing their clinical judgment.

 • Practice Setting